IBM/dbb/Migration/jclToZBuilder/README.md

 - `-o,--outputDir <output directory>`: Directory in the HFS where all files will be written.
 - `-c,--configFolder <configFolder>`: Path to the configuration folder ccontaining the JCL migration configuration file and dataset mappings configuration file.
 The default is `jclMigration/`.

+### conf/jclmig.conf Properties:
+- `restrictedPgms`: A comma seperated list of restricted programs.
+Upon encountering one of these programs, the JCL call will be extracted and placed as a JobExec step into the generated yaml.
+As opposed to a MVSExec step being used as normal.
+- `tempDatasetOptions`: The BPXWDYN options for temporary allocated datasets, this defaults to `cyl space(5,5) unit(vio) blksize(80) lrecl(80) recfm(f,b) new`.
+- `procLibs`: A comma seperated list of libraries that will be scanned to located JCL procs.

+### conf/datasetMappings.properties Properties:
+This properties file contains a mapping of LLQs to zBuilder dataset variables.
+Upon finding an LLQ matching the key in this properties file, the migration utility will replace the entire dataset name with the variable and place a variable definition for the dataset at the top of the file.
+These definitions normally live in the `Languages.yaml` sample, and may be relocated there if desired.

+These definitions are primarily used for common load libraries.

 ### Migration Steps:
 - Ensure the JCL file is uploaded to a dataset for migration.
 It must be executed JCL, a standalone proc cannot be migrated.
 - Execute the `bin/JCLtoYAML.sh` shell script.